MEDomics-UdeS/MEDomics-UdeS-website/content/en/authors/hakima-laribi/_index.md

   - Students (Ph.
 D.)
 ---

 Hakima Laribi is a PhD student in the MEDomics UdeS laboratory since 2022.
-She is working on a project to predict patient mortality using various machine learning techniques.
+She dedicates her research to the use of graph structures to perform learning tasks on healthcare data.